 I received a Summer Faculty Fellowship from Monmouth University based on my proposal entitled "Animation in VR: moving towards an Avant Garde approach to VR".
-During the Summer of 2019 I will be exploring Virtual Reality (VR) as a medium in its own right, not as a new platform for existing media like film or gaming.
+During the Summer of 2019 I have been exploring Virtual Reality (VR) as a medium in its own right, not as a new platform for existing media like film or gaming.
+And have not stopped there, I am working on it again in the Summer of 2020.

 My first forray into VR has resulted in Multidimensional Eye Virus VR.
 I am furthering my investigation into using VR as a medium, the way Avant Garde filmmakers like Walter Ruttmann, Oskar Fischinger, Mary Ellen Bute, treated film as a new medium of expression in the early twentieth century.
 I will start that journey by investigating how animation techniques can be applied effectively in VR.